 - Create contrast.
 Another way to improve perception and heighten vision capabilities is to improve contrast in a room.
 For example, furniture should be a different color than the floor and the background.
 Choose solid colors over patterns.
 And try to avoid black in a space because it may be confusing and appear like a black hole.

 - Remove clutter.
 As with any senior who is at risk of falling, you should help eliminate clutter in the home.
 This can help them avoid accidental trips and falls.
 Pick up clothes or toys on the floor and pay careful attention to high-traffic walkways.
 And don’t forget about outdoors!
 Make sure walkways and driveways are clear.
-For ideas on how to keep the home clutter-free, review our 43-point home safety assessment.

 - Stay organized: It’s important to stay organized and keep items in the same place — one that is easily accessible by someone with dementia.
 You could arrange household items so that the frequently used items are within arm’s reach to help reduce falls.
 You could also arrange to keep information, notes, or reminders in a common area, like a dry erase board or on the fridge, to prevent a senior from wandering around and looking

 - Focus on communication: Seniors with dementia may struggle to communicate and understand effectively.
 As you care for someone with dementia, pay attention to your language.
 If there is a risk of falling, help them understand by speaking in short sentences with simple language.
 And always remain positive.